-This procedure only applies to conduct defined as sexual harassment under Title IX and applicable federal regulations that meet Title IX jurisdictional requirements.
+This procedure only applies to conduct defined as sexual harassment under Title IX and applicable federal regulations and that meet Title IX jurisdictional requirements.
 The District will respond to sexual harassment and sexual misconduct that falls outside that definition and outside the jurisdiction of the Title IX federal regulations using California law and applicable District policies and procedures.
-In implementing the procedures below, the District will provide supportive measures, training, and resources in compliance with California law, unless Title IX regulations preempt them.
+In implementing these procedures discussed below, the District will also provide supportive measures, training, and resources in compliance with California law, unless they are preempted by the Title IX regulations.